sahiliamsso/docs/source/operation/intro.md

  - [Affordable support options](https://symas.com/services/subscriptions/) from Symas.
- - Proxy Capabilities: using OpenLDAP Gold, which is a commercial distribution from Symas, data can be organized into different replicated topologies, and the proxycan be used to route operations.
-Using this strategy can increase the write performance of the ldap service.
+ - Proxy Capabilities: using OpenLDAP Gold, which is a commercial distribution from Symas, data can be organized into different replicated topologies, and the proxy can be used to route operations.
+This strategy can increase the write performance of the ldap service.

 ## Shibboleth IDP version 3